Crime in Indonesia

-Crime is present in various forms in Indonesia and is punished by means such as the death penalty, fines and/or imprisonment.
+Crime is present in various forms in Indonesia and is punished by means such as the death penalty, fines and/or imprisonment, but is low compared to other nations in the region.
+Indonesia's murder rate of 0.4 per 100,000 registered in 2017 is considered one of the lowest in the world.

 Crime by type

 Crimes against foreigners in Indonesia

 Petty crime, which includes snatch theft and pickpocketing, is present in Indonesia, usually taking place in locations with many people.
 Taxi scams are common in Indonesia, in which fake taxis are passed off as real ones.
 Foreign travellers often get fooled by this trickery, and end up getting robbed by the conman operating the fake taxi.
 Violent crime is another growing issue in the country.
 Pirated and counterfeit merchandise can be easily found in most parts of Indonesia.

 Scammers often target tourists.
 A very common one is the money changer scam, especially in Bali.
 What they do is to advertise attractive exchange rates to pull you in.
 They then only deal in small IDR 10,000 notes, and while counting this huge stack of notes, they use sleight of hand to drop some notes without you realizing.
 Some may even use a rigged calculator which can be effective due to the large denomination of the rupiah.

 Another common scam found in Yogyakarta is the Malioboro batik/art school scam.
 A tout offers to bring you to the best batik shops or art school.
 He shows you some stalls at the market and tell you why these are not worth it.
 You are then brought to the shop/school and wild claims are made, such as receiving money from the government to teach batik/art.
 They will also show you the process of making batik/art and treat you to tea so as to make you want to reciprocate.
 If you do, you will end up buying a screen printed fake on a worthless piece of cloth.